World Sheep Shearing Records Society Inc. [ WSSRS ]

 which is to be recorded.

 - A second warning will cancel the attempt, except in the last half hour when a second warning will mean the 'loss of five sheep' from the tally.
-(See rule 10. under WORKMANSHIP)
+(See rule 7. a. & rule 10. under WORKMANSHIP)

 - The ratings will be recorded and should be included on the certificate recognizing the tally, if the shearer so wishes.